Logo

 Tony Blair did not want the UK to leave the EU and called for a referendum on the Brexit withdrawal agreement.

-Tony Blair maintained, that once the terms deciding how the UK leaves the EU were known the people should vote again on those terms.
+Tony Blair maintained that once the terms deciding how the UK leaves the EU were known, the people should be able to vote again on those terms.

-Tony Blair was interviewed in June 2020 for an article in the American magazine The Atlantic on European views of US foreign policy following the COVID-19 pandemic and resulting recession, increased tensions in Sino-American relations, and the George Floyd protests.
+Tony Blair was interviewed in June 2020 for an article in the American magazine The Atlantic on European views of US foreign policy concerning the COVID-19 pandemic and resulting recession, the rise of China, and the George Floyd protests.

-Tony Blair affirmed his belief in the continued strength of American soft power and the need to address Iranian military aggression, European defence budgets, and Chinese trade.
+Tony Blair affirmed his belief in the continued strength of American soft power and the need to address Iranian military aggression, European military underinvestment, and illicit Chinese trade practices.

 Tony Blair admitted mistakes in the management of the war but warned that "the reaction to our mistakes has been, unfortunately, further mistakes".